nexcess/magento-turpentine/README.md

 ## How it works

-The extension works in two parts, page caching and block (ESI) caching.
+The extension works in two parts, page caching and block (ESI/AJAX) caching.
 A simplified look at how they work:

 For pages, Varnish first checks whether the visitor sent a ``frontend`` cookie.